cpputest/cpputest.github.io/index.markdown

 ## Authors and Contributors

 CppUTest has had many contributions from its users.
-We can't remember all, but we appreciate it a lot!.
+We can't remember all, but we appreciate it a lot!
 Much of the original code was written by Michael Feathers (based on CppUnit Lite).
 The current main maintainers are [@jwgrenning](https://github.com/jwgrenning) and [@basvodde](https://github.com/basvodde)